parzh/cheek/readme-chapters/array.md

 ## Array
 - ### cheek.isEmptyArray(input: any[]): boolean
-  Checks whether the array is empty
+  Checks whether the input is an empty array
   @param `input` Test array

   #### Examples: